Contact points for hitters

 Filed under Pitching

 I once played with a catcher who, whenever a runner got on first base, would call for an outside fastball on just about every pitch.
 I, along with the other pitchers on the staff, caught on pretty quickly to what was going on.
-An outside fastball would benefit the catcher in his ability to throw […]
+The message I have for pitchers with all of this is that you […]

 How can that not be a hit?